 - 1. A good washing procedure is essential to obtain correct and precise analytical data. - 2.
 It is therefore recommended to use a good quality ELISA microplate washer, maintained at the best level of washing performances.
-In general, no less than 5 automatic washing cycles with dispensing of 350-400μl/well, are sufficient to avoid false positive reactions and high background (all wells turn yellow).
+In general, no less than 5 automatic washing cycles of 350-400μl/well are sufficient to avoid false positive reactions and high background. - To avoid cross-contaminations of the plate with sample or HRP-conjugate, after incubation do not discard the

-- 3. To avoid cross-contaminations of the plate with sample or HRP-conjugate, after incubation do not discard the content of the wells, but allow the plate washer to aspirate it automatically. - 4.
+- content of the wells but allow the plate washer to aspirate it automatically. - 4.
 Anyway, we recommend calibrating the washing system on the kit itself in order to match the declared analytical performances.
-Assure that the microplate washer's liquid dispensing channels are not blocked or contaminated, and sufficient volume of Wash buffer is dispensed each time into the wells. - In case of manual washing, we suggest to perform at least 5 cycles, dispensing 350-400μl/well and aspirating the liquid for 5times.
+Assure that the microplate washer liquid dispensing channels are not blocked or contaminated and sufficient volume of Wash buffer is dispensed each time into the wells. - 5.
+In case of manual washing, we suggest to carry out 5 cycles, dispensing 350-400μl/well and aspirating the liquid for 5 times.
 If poor results (high background) are observed, increase the washing cycles or soaking time per well. - 6.
-In any case, the liquid aspirated out the strips should be treated with a sodium hypochlorite solution(final concentration of 2.5%) for 24 hours, before liquids are disposed in an appropriate way. - 7.
-The concentrated Washing solution should be dilute 1 to 20 before use.
-For one plate, mix 30 ml of the concentrate with 570ml of water for a final volume of 600ml diluted Wash Buffer.
+In any case, the liquid aspirated out the strips should be treated with a sodium hypochlorite solution at a final concentration of 2.5% for 24 hours, before liquids are wasted in an appropriate way. - 7.
+The concentrated Washing solution should be diluted 1 to 20 before use.
+For one plate, mix 50 ml of the concentrate with 950ml of water for a final volume of 1000ml diluted Wash Buffer.
 If less than a whole plate is used, prepare the proportional volume of solution.